stegua/stegua.github.com/source/_posts/2012-12-16-how-italian-commuters-discovered-or.markdown

 1. This post does not intend to offend anyone.
 2. I am a Pavia-Milano commuter disappointed of the chaotic week we had.
 3. Surely, the Goal System is a piece of software as good as MAIOR software is.
+4. The information reported in this post were obtained with searches on google.it and published on Italian online magazines